Offering a Home Away from Home

 Phi Delta Theta emphasizes academic achievement, positive relationship building, community service, and an enriching and rewarding college experience filled with friendships that will last a lifetime.
 Phi Delta Theta creates a positive and encouraging “leadership laboratory” that empowers each brother to tap into his inner greatness and reach a higher potential than he could on his own.

-On the top of a parent’s expectation for their son is academic performance.
-Excellence in academics is our top priority too.
-In fact, our commitment to academics begins at the recruitment stage by talking to young men with GPAs high above the campus average.
-And once these intelligent men are in the chapter, we make sure they have an environment conducive to studying and learning.
-This is where the alcohol-free housing comes in big time.
-By providing clean, quiet areas, Phi Delts develop consistent and efficient study habits.
-And to keep everyone on track, each chapter has a scholarship chairman and an academic adviser who oversee and maintain scholastic integrity.
+We know parents expect their sons to make their studies a priority.
+Our commitment to academics begins during recruitment by attracting young men with GPAs high above the campus average.
+And once in the chapter, we make sure they have an environment conducive to studying and learning.
+Phi Delta Theta’s alcohol-free housing provides learning spaces for consistent and efficient study habits.
+In addition, each chapter has a scholarship chairman and an academic adviser who oversee and maintain scholastic integrity.

 Phi Delta Theta also welcomes and encourages parent involvement.
 In fact, an increasing number of parents have become involved in our Chapter Advisory Boards, sharing their expertise and background with the undergraduate brothers of Phi Delta Theta and helping guide various aspects of the Fraternity.
 There is a wide range of opportunity for parent involvement in every chapter including Parents Clubs or regularly attending other events.

 A fraternity with alcohol free housing

 In 1997, Phi Delta Theta announced its Alcohol-free Housing Policy to the world, and full implementation began in 2000.
 There were many reasons for this leading decision, but at the forefront of the decision was the alcohol-dominated culture that existed on college campuses and within our chapters that was diminishing the principles upon which Phi Delta Theta was founded.